N=(0,2) Deformation of CP(1) Model: Two-dimensional Analog of N=1 Yang-Mills Theory in Four Dimensions: Conclusion

 \begin{itemize} \item Can we generalize our nonrenormalization theorem to other models? \item Can we see further implications of the 2D/4D correspondence? \end{itemize}

 These two questions are interrelated.
 As for the first one, the answer is positive, at least in part.
-The original NSVZ argument can be applied to a large class of models with flag manifoldsas the target manifolds.
+The original NSVZ argument can be applied to a large class of models with flag manifolds as the target manifolds.
 We do expect our analysis to go through.

-The fermion anomaly \cite{MN} does not allow us to extend our multiflavor models in the direction of CP$(N-1)$.
-This is due to the fact that the anomaly free condition $p_1=0$ ($p_1$ is the first Pontryagin class) rules out CP$(N-1)$ target spaces except for $N_f=1$.
+The fermion anomaly \cite{MN} does not allow us to extend our multiflavor models in the direction of $\mathbf{CP}(N-1)$.
+This is due to the fact that the anomaly free condition $p_1=0$ ($p_1$ is the first Pontryagin class) rules out $\mathbf{CP}(N-1)$ target spaces except for $N_f=1$.
 If $N_f=1$, the model becomes nonchiral.

 There are two obvious ``technical" questions to be explored.
 First, the (bi)fermion condensates.
-It is well-known that such a condensate develops \cite{NSVZ} in the ${\mathcal N}=(2,2)$ CP(1) model.
+It is well-known that such a condensate develops \cite{NSVZ} in the ${\mathcal N}=(2,2)$ $\mathbf{CP}(1)$ model.
 Moreover, it plays the role of the order parameter distinguishing between two distinct vacua of this theory.
-In the minimal ${\mathcal N}=(0,2)$ CP(1) model such a phenomenon seems to be impossible since it is impossible to build a Lorentz scalar from the $\psi_L$ field alone.
+In the minimal ${\mathcal N}=(0,2)$ $\mathbf{CP}(1)$ model such a phenomenon seems to be impossible since it is impossible to build a Lorentz scalar from the $\psi_L$ field alone.
 We checked that one instanton in the minimal model does not give rise to the fermion condensate.
 Whether or not they develop at $N_f>2$ remains to be seen.

 Next, we will explore \cite{CS4} the NSVZ-like $\beta$ functions derived in this paper in models including additional chiral fields, such as \cite{CS1}.
 At the moment we can formulate a conjecture that the relation (\ref{68}) will stay intact; all dependence on the additional coupling constants will be hidden in the anomalous dimensions.